 Vice President of Finance and Operations

-Anne is responsible for financial administration and reporting functions at the foundation, as well as providing support for human resources.
+Anne O’Connell is responsible for financial administration and reporting functions at the Connecticut Health Foundation, as well as providing support for human resources.

 Previously, Anne was the director of finance and administration for the UConn Alumni Association.
 In that role, Anne was responsible for financial, human resources and operational functions of the association.
 Prior to that, Anne held various financial positions in affordable housing and nonprofit organizations.
 Anne is a lifetime resident of Connecticut and a certified public accountant.
 She is a graduate of the University of Connecticut.

-As executive administrative assistant, Suzanne is responsible for supporting the president and CEO and the vice president of finance and operations.
+Suzanne Moody is the executive administrative assistant for the Connecticut Health Foundation.
+She is responsible for supporting the president and CEO and the vice president of finance and operations.
 She also provides administrative support to the foundation’s board and handles day-to-day management of office operations.

 Suzanne brings to the foundation several years of experience in office administration.
 Prior to joining the foundation, Suzanne worked at Alternity Healthcare as a senior administrative assistant, and as a chiropractic assistant at The Chiropractic Health Center of Glastonbury.